Laufire/ec/docs/design.rst

 * Externally adding params to modules that weren't designed for private.

+* Helper commands like, help, list, etc, for shell mode.

 Ideas
 -----
 * Using simple functions,lambdas and callable classes as types, bot for conversion and validation.